Axway/Cloud-Automation/APIM/Techlabs/Policy_Studio/Group_membership_quota_policy/Readme.md

 - For the "Name" field, enter "Set Attribute Limit (1)"
 - For the "Attribute Name" field, enter "Limit" (be sure to respect upper/lower case)
 - For the "Attribute Value" field, enter "1"
-- Click "Finish"
+- Click "Finish".

 ![set_attribute_1_panel](./imgs/set_attribute_1_panel.png)

 - Select the green "Success Path" arrow.
-Connect the "Set Attribute Filter (1)" filter to the "Throttling" filter
+- Connect the "Set Attribute Filter (1)" filter to the "Throttling" filter.

 ![success_path_1](./imgs/success_path_1.png)

 - Select the green "Success Path" arrow.
-Connect the "Set Attribute Filter Limit (5)" filter to the "Throttling" filter
+- Connect the "Set Attribute Filter Limit (5)" filter to the "Throttling" filter.

 ![success_path_2](./imgs/success_path_2.png)

 - Click at the top of the right-hand column on "Select" to be able to select filters on the main frame.
 - Double-click on the "Throttling" filter to open its properties window.
 - In the "Configure "Throttling"" window, change the value of the "Allow" field to "${Limit}" (be sure to respect upper/lower case).
-- Click on "Finish"
+- Click on "Finish".

 ![throttling_panel](./imgs/throttling_panel.png)

-You will move the red "Failure Path" arrow, which starts from the "Call 'Authentication'" filter, to connect it to the "Set Attribute Filter (1)" filter
+You will move the red **"Failure Path"** arrow, which starts from the **"Call 'Authentication'"** filter, to connect it to the **"Set Attribute Filter (1)"** filter.

 To do this:
 - Click on the red arrow connecting "Call 'Authentication'" and "Throttling".
 - Its two ends show small black squares.
 - Select the end with the arrow, and move it to the "Set Attribute Limit (1)" filter
 - Your policy should look like this:

 ![policy_final](./imgs/policy_final.png)